On August 9, 2017, Facebook launched Facebook Watch. It is a streaming service for shows either live or recorded, which follow a theme or storyline.

 Watch as an influencer marketing platform

 As previously mentioned, Facebook already has the most mature advertising platform of any social network.
 Over the years, Facebook continued to offer a unique value proposition that became vital for the growth of any business or organization.
-Their recently introduced in-stream video ad placement (five- to 15-second mid-roll videos) continuously maintains viewer attention, as users are more inclined to see the content following the ads.
+Their in-stream video ad placement (five- to 15-second mid-roll videos) continuously maintains viewer attention, as users are more inclined to see the content following the ads.

 Depending on how the platform evolves, and how users embrace the evolution, Watch has the potential to tilt ad placement and become an attractive channel for both creators and marketers.